+A similar function could also be created to extract the revision number.
 Once the URL of the WebSocket server is discovered in this way, it can be used to open a connection to the WebSocket server.

 WebSocket Servers

 All Receivers shall support access to a WebSocket interface used for communication of the APIs described in Section 9.
 Receivers which support push-mode delivery of binary media data (video, audio, and captions) also support three additional WebSocket interfaces, one for each type of media data.
 Receivers that support the A/338 Companion Device standard also provide an additional WebSocket interface that allows communication with the CD Manager within the Receiver (see Section 6.6).
 Table 8.1 describes the four interfaces.
 In the table, the term “WSPath” represents the value of the wsURL parameter discovered in the procedure above.